asalatto/cpacc-study-guide/1-disabilities-challenges-and-assistive-technologies/d-demographics-and-statistics.md

 World Health Organization estimations:
 * **1.3 billion (16%, 1 in 6) people** experience significant disability.
 The disabled community is the world’s largest minority group.
+* Some people with disabilities **die 20 years earlier** than those without disabilities.
 * People with disabilities have **twice the risk** of developing conditions like depression, asthma, diabetes, stroke, obesity or poor oral health.
-* People with disabilities face **health inequities**.
+* People with disabilities face many **health inequities** from stigma, discrimination, poverty, exclusion from education and employment, and barriers from the health system itself.
 * They experience barriers to healthcare, education, employment, transportation (**15x more difficult** to find accessible and affordable methods), and information worldwide.

 According to the United Nations Fact Sheet on Persons with Disabilities:
 * 80% of people with disabilities live in developing countries.
 * In most OECD countries, the incidence of disability is greater for women than for men.
 * 90% of children with disabilities in developing countries do not attend school.
-* The global literacy rate for adults with disabilities is as low as 3% and 1% for women with disabilities.
+* The global literacy rate for adults with disabilities is as low as 3%, and 1% for women with disabilities.
 * Students with disabilities in higher education remain under-represented, although their numbers are rising.
 * Unemployment among persons with disabilities is as high as 80% in some countries.